tmaurice54/tns_embedded_training/Exercises_C++/4_LinkerScript/ReadME.md

 ## Question 2: Change the signature 1 [Renode and Real board]

-Now that you have find the signature, try to modify it in the .ld file.
+Now that you have found the signature, try to modify it in the .ld file.
 You must find the right section and modify the content.
 Then you can compile and use the debugger again to see that the signature is now modified.